MgbCD/VBG_TDEA_TG/README.md

 - **MongoDB Connection Issues**: Verify your MongoDB URI and ensure MongoDB is running.
 - **Kafka Errors**: If you encounter partition or topic errors, confirm the topics are created and properly configured in Confluent Cloud.
-- **Environment Variable Issues**: Double-check all `.env` variables in both the frontend and backend directories.
+- **Environment Variable Issues**: Double-check all `.env` variables in both the backend directories.